minio/minio/docs/logging/README.md

 NOTE:
 - `timeToFirstByte` and `timeToResponse` will be expressed in Nanoseconds.
-- In case of the erasure setup, the list of involved disks in object operations can be found in `tags.objectsAndPools`
+- In the case of the erasure setup `tags.objectErasureMap` provides
+   - Pool number
+   - Set number
+   - The list of disks belonging to the set

 ```json
 {